Homelessness is a Shared Experience in New York City

 Chances are you have walked by or shared a train car with someone who is homeless, know someone personally who has been homeless or even experienced homelessness yourself.

 Today, more New Yorkers are experiencing homelessness than ever before.
-In a city of more than 8.3 million people, nearly one in every 83 New Yorkers is homeless — that’s more than 100,000 men, women and children.
+In a city of nearly 8.3 million people, nearly one in every 63 New Yorkers is homeless — that’s more than 130,000 men, women and children.
 More than 4,000 people are living unsheltered in the subways, on the streets of Manhattan, or in one of the other boroughs.
 However, the vast majority of New Yorkers experiencing homelessness spend the night within the city’s shelter system where they remain unseen.

 Poverty in New York City